jbouter/snippets/i3/readme.md

 ln -sf urxvt/Xresources ~/.Xresources ln -sf networkmanager-dmenu ~/.config/networkmanager-dmenu
 ```

+# i3blocks modules
+Copy the files in i3blocks-modules to /usr/libexec/i3blocks/

 # Getting a timed wallpaper (I use my buck wallpapers, not included)
 I moved from using the below configuration (with Systemd) to WeatherDesk.